ESMValGroup/ESMValTool/doc/sphinx/source/community/dataset.rst

 ********************

 If you are contributing a new dataset, please have a look at :ref:`new-cmorizer` for how to do so.
-If you need the new dataset for a new recipe, please make a separate pull for the CMORizer script.
+If you need the new dataset for a new recipe, please make a separate pull request for the CMORizer script.

 .. _dataset-documentation: